-Direct use importance rating Indirect use importance rating Please explain Sufficient amounts of good quality freshwater available for use Vital Not very important Direct use: cooling in thermal generation (81% of withdrawal exc. hydro), process (18%) and general uses (1%).
-Also used in hydroelectric generation.
-Access to sufficient amounts of good quality freshwater is essential for operation of these assets, which accounted for 12% of 2017 revenues.
-Future dependency is expected to decrease with growth of wind capacity in generation portfolio, as per our 2020 Business Plan and long-term strategy.
-Indirect use (supply chain only.
-Use of products does not need water): main use is coal extraction (20-30% of total supply chain water).
-In 2017, 90% of coal came from mines in low water stress areas (WRI Baseline Water Stress less than 10%) and only 1% from high stress areas.
+Direct use importance rating Indirect use importance rating Please explain Sufficient amounts of good quality freshwater available for use Vital Not very important Freshwater is used directly for process and some cooling water in thermal generation, in hydro power plants and in general uses.
+Access to sufficient amounts of good quality freshwater is essential for operation of these assets, which accounted for 41% of total electricity generation in 2018.
+Future dependency is expected to decrease with growth of wind and solar capacity in generation portfolio (+17% between 2018 and 2022), as per EDP's Strategic update 2019-2022 and long-term strategy.
+Indirect use (supply chain only as the use of products does not need water): main use is coal extraction (20-30% of total supply chain water).
+In 2018, 84% of coal came from mines in low water stress areas (WRI Baseline Water Stress less than 10%) and only 1 mine from high water stressed areas.
 Coal currently accounts for 12% of our total installed capacity, and procurement is made from a vast range of alternative suppliers in different geographies.
-Future dependency will be further reduced, as coal will account for only 5% of our total installed capacity in 2030.
-Sufficient amounts of recycled, brackish and/or Vital Not very important Direct use: cooling water in the refrigeration circuits of two coal power plants in the Iberia.
-Although it is not a scarce resource, sufficient quality seawater (e.g. low seaweed level) is essential for the optimal
+Future dependency will be further reduced, as coal capacity will decrease gradually until 2030.
+Sufficient amounts of recycled, brackish and/or produced water available for use Vital Not very important Brackish/seawater is used directly for: cooling water in the refrigeration circuits of two coal power plants in the Iberia.
+Sufficient amount of brackish/seawater is essential for the operation of these assets which accounted for 18% of total electricity generation in 2018.
+Also, water recycled represents approximately 10% of direct water use in Pecém, located in a water stressed area.
+Dependency is expected to decrease in the future with a gradually reduction of coal generation installed capacity until 2030, as per EDP's strategic update 2019-2022 and long- term strategy.